Deep Learning for 2D and 3D Rotatable Data: An Overview of Methods: Approaches that Guarantee Exact Rotational Equivariance

-Note that these equivariant network layers are linear.
-To learn more complicated equivariant maps, certain equivariant nonlinearities are used between the linear layers.
-See Section~7 by \citet{DBLP:journals/corr/abs-1811-02017} for an overview of equivariant nonlinearities, equivariant batch normalization, and equivariant residual learning.
+When using so-called \emph{irreducible representations} of the rotation group, the equivariant mapping corresponds to the usage of steerable filters (see Section~\ref{sec:steerability}).
+This enables equivariance under all infinitely many rotation angles, but pointwise nonlinearities such as ReLU are not equivariant in this basis.
+Only other, special nonlinearities are equivariant.
+(See Section~3.3 by \cite{DBLP:journals/corr/abs-1811-02017} for an overview of equivariant nonlinearities, equivariant batch normalization, and equivariant residual learning.)

+On the other hand, when using \emph{regular representations}, the mapping corresponds to group convolution, Eq.~\eqref{eq:group-conv}, i.e.~the usage of a finite number of rotated versions of arbitrary filters.
+This enables equivariance only under a discrete subgroup (e.g.~$45^{\circ}$ rotations in a plane) of the rotation group, but pointwise nonlinearities like ReLU are equivariant.

+For 2D rotations, results are best in practice when group convolutions with small rotation angles and pointwise nonlinearities are used \cite{weiler2019general}.

-For the most common purposes, this is arguably the best of all approaches: It guarantees exact equivariance (unlike Section~\ref{sec:learned}), without an obligation to discretize the transformation group (unlike Section~\ref{sec:oriented-responses}) or to use untrainable feature extractors (unlike Section~\ref{sec:handcrafted}) or unstable pose normalization (unlike Section~\ref{sec:pose-norm-hardwired}).
+For the most common purposes, this is arguably the best of all approaches: it guarantees exact equivariance (unlike Section~\ref{sec:learned}), without an obligation to use untrainable feature extractors (unlike Section~\ref{sec:handcrafted}) or unstable pose normalization (unlike Section~\ref{sec:pose-norm-hardwired}).

+Note that the exactness of the equivariance is slightly reduced when data are discretized to a pixel/voxel grid.
+Deeper layers might further amplify the impact of the angle between the grid and the object on the features.
+A part of this ``missing part of equivariance'' can be \emph{learned} from training data (see Section~\ref{sec:augmentation}).
+If the trained network has such ``partially learned'' equivariance, it is not obvious how it achieves it, i.e.~the group action $\psi$ of intermediate layers is not known, unlike in the case of exact equivariance.

-\section{Approaches to learn approximate rotational equivariance}
+\section{Approaches to Learn Approximate Rotational Equivariance}

 Various approaches exist that facilitate the learning of approximated (inexact) rotational equivariance.
-An example approach is data augmentation by random rotations of the input.
-In the following, we describe learned pose normalization, soft constraints, and deformable convolution.
 Note that for datasets where exact equivariance is appropriate, approaches that provide exact equivariance (Section~\ref{sec:equivariant-conv}) usually work better.